 Borrower irrevocably grants and conveys to Trustee,

-in trust, with power of sale, the following described property.
+in trust, with the power of sale, the following described property.

-The borrower makes the payments to the lender not the trustee.
+The borrower makes the payments to the lender, not the trustee.
 If the borrower defaults and does not pay the Mortgage, the lender tells the trustee (they take the deed out of the top drawer and execute the power of sale) to sell the home.
-It’s the trustee who sells the home not the lender.
-When the trustee sells the home at a trustee sale and gets the money, the trustee gives the money to the lender.
+It’s the trustee who sells the home, not the lender.
+When the trustee sells the house at a trustee sale and gets the money, the trustee gives the money to the lender.

-The trustee sells the home by foreclosure process.
-The important part is that the trustee holds the title and sells the property AND there is no court of law involved.
-This is called a non judicial foreclosure.
-No court, attorney, judge, jury needed.
-With a “power of sale” clause, the borrower has authorized the trustee to conduct a non judicial foreclosure in the event of default.
-The trustee just does it and when completed the new owner receive a Trustee Deed.
-Foreclosure can start 1 day after the borrower is late and the borrower has only 90 days to make the back payments, make the Mortgage current and pay any fees for foreclosure or late fees.
-At day 91 the home can be sold at foreclosure and the ownership is transferred and the original owner is out.
+The trustee sells the home through the foreclosure process.
+The important part is that the trustee holds the title and sells the property, AND no court of law is involved.
+This is called a non-judicial foreclosure.
+No court, attorney, judge, or jury is needed.
+With a “power of sale” clause, the borrower has authorized the trustee to conduct a non-judicial foreclosure in the event of default.
+The trustee just does it, and when completed, the new owner receives a Trustee Deed.
+Foreclosure can start one day after the borrower is late, and the borrower has only 90 days to make the back payments, make the Mortgage current, and pay any fees for foreclosure or late fees.
+On day 91 the home can be sold at foreclosure, the ownership is transferred, and the original owner is out.

 This is very quick and harsh on the borrower, but the borrower has one benefit.
 This benefit, in most cases, is that if the home is sold for less than the amount owned, a deficiency, the borrower is off the hook.
-Arizona is a non deficiency state, but some state are not and some deed of trust don’t qualify for this exemption.
+Arizona is a non-deficiency state, but some states are not, and some deeds of trust don’t qualify for this exemption.
 In this situation, the lender usually sues the borrower for the deficiency.
-In Arizona a non deficiency state, there is usually no law suit for the deficiency.
+In Arizona, a non-deficiency state, there is usually no lawsuit for the deficiency.

-Another problem for the borrower is if there is a deficiency this is called a taxable event.
-What this means is that the deficiency is considered income to the borrower and the borrower has to declare this as income on their income tax return.
-For example if the original amount owned was $100,000 and the home sold at foreclosure auction for $75,000, there is a deficiency (gap) of $25,000.
-The lender cannot sue for this amount they lost.
-We are a non deficiency state.
-However the US Government does not care and will want you to declare this as income on your tax return.
-(At the time of this writing, in most cases the US Government is not requiring this, but this can change).
+Another problem for the borrower is if there is a deficiency.
+This is called a taxable event.
+This means that the deficiency is considered income to the borrower, and the borrower has to declare this as income on their income tax return.
+For example, if the original amount owned was $100,000 and the home sold at a foreclosure auction for $75,000, there is a deficiency (gap) of $25,000.
+The lender cannot sue for the amount they lost.
+We are a non-deficiency state.
+However, the US Government does not care and will want you to declare this as income on your tax return.
+(In most cases, the US Government does not require this at the time of this writing, but this can change).

-Turst Deed are the most common instrument used in the financing of real estate purchases in:
+Trust Deed is the most common instrument used in the financing of real estate purchases in: